White barn buildings with teal roofs with farmland and houses and river in the background

-May 3, 2022
+May 03, 2022

-The Conservation Fund Purchases Historic Underground Railroad Site in Pennsylvania
+Underground Railroad Site in Pennsylvania Purchased

 YORK COUNTY, Pa. — Today, The Conservation Fund, in collaboration with Preservation Pennsylvania and the Susquehanna National Heritage Area (SNHA), announced its purchase of the historic Mifflin House property in York County, Pennsylvania.
 The Mifflin House served as an essential stopover point along the Underground Railroad and was a Civil War battle site just four days before the Battle of Gettysburg.
 Today’s purchase is a key step in ensuring the land and its history are secured for future generations.